Global Force Wrestling: Promotional return

-Global Force Wrestling returned with a private show held for the Kentucky Wildcats and Northwestern Wildcats on December 27, 2017.

 In May 2018, FITE TV announced that they had reached a deal with Global Force Entertainment to produce content for the streaming network.
-The first event GFW produced for FITE TV was Starrcast, which was held during the week of All In from August 28 to September 2, 2018.
-On October 21, 2018, GFW co-produced the NWA 70th Anniversary Show with the National Wrestling Alliance in Nashville, Tennessee.
-Global Force Wrestling would become dormant in the following year, as Jarrett was hired by WWE as a backstage producer and member of their creative team, a job which would last through to January 2021 as he left in order to pursue new projects potentially related to GFW.
+The first event Global Force Entertainment produced for FITE TV was Starrcast, which was held during the week of All In from August 28 to September 2, 2018.
+On October 21, 2018, Global Force Entertainment co-produced the NWA 70th Anniversary Show with the National Wrestling Alliance in Nashville, Tennessee.
+Global Force Entertainment would become dormant in the following year, as Jarrett was hired by WWE as a backstage producer and member of their creative team, a job which would last through to January 2021 as he left in order to pursue new projects potentially related to Global Force Entertainment.
+He would ultimately return to WWE for a stint as Senior Vice President of Live Events from May to August of the following year.
+That November, Jarrett would join All Elite Wrestling.
+This has precluded any more involvement with Global Force Entertainment.